Bombay High Court: Goa bench

 When the High Court of Bombay constituted a bench in Porvorim, Goa, Justice G.F Couto was appointed its first Goan permanent judge.
 Justice G.D.
 Kamath was appointed as judge in 1983 and later in 1996 as Chief Justice of the Gujarat High Court.
 Justice E.S da Silva was elevated in 1990 and was a judge of this court till his retirement in 1995.
 Justice R.K.
 Batta and Justice R.M.S.
 Khandeparkar were Judges of the Goa bench for 8 and 12 years respectively.
 Justice F.I Rebello, was appointed Chief Justice of the Allahabad High Court in 2010 and retired in 2011.
 Justice Nelson Britto was Judge for five years.
 Justice A.P Lavande, Justice F.M.Reis, and Justice M.S.
 Sonak, were senior lawyers who practiced in the Goa Bench before their elevation.
 Presently Goa has one lady judge, Justice Anuja Prabhudesai.
 Justice A Prabhudesai and retired Justice Nutan Sardesai who were both District Judges.

 History

-Prior to the annexation of Goa, Damaon& Diu the highest Court for the then Portuguese State of India was the Tribunal da Relação de Goa functioning at Panjim.
+Prior to the annexation of Goa, Daman and Diu the highest Court for the then Portuguese State of India was the Tribunal da Relação de Goa functioning at Panjim.
 Originally established in 1554, the Relação de Goa used to serve as the high court of appeal for all the Portuguese East Indies territories of the Indian Ocean and the Far East, including what are now Mozambique, Macau and East Timor, besides India itself.
 The Relação de Goa was abolished when a Court of Judicial Commissioner was established w.e.f.
 16 December 1963 under Goa-Daman & Diu (Judicial Commissioner Court) Regulation, 1963.
 In May 1964 an Act was passed by the Parliament which conferred upon the Court of Judicial Commissioner, some powers of the High Court for the purposes of the Constitution of India.